ticketmaster/react-native-ticketmaster-ignite/README.md

 The `eventHeaderType` property accepts one of the following values - `NO_TOOLBARS`, `EVENT_INFO`, `EVENT_SHARE` and `EVENT_INFO_SHARE`.
 When the property has not been passed, the `IgniteProvider` will default to `EVENT_INFO_SHARE`.

-The `eventHeaderType` property specifies what tools will be available in the header of the event screen:
+The `eventHeaderType` property specifies what tools will be available in the navigation header of the Purchase SDK:

 | Property | Explanation | Demo |
 |----------|----------|----------|